ssko1/kotrans/README.md

 ```

 * `options`
-  * `port` number.
-Default: `1337`
   * `server` Object.
-    * If left undefined, kotrans will automatically create a server listener.
-    * You may use an existing http.Server
+Must be an existing http Server
   * `directory` String.
 Default: `__dirname`
     * Files will only be transferred to this 'allowed directory'

 Thats it!
-Your server should be listening on the specified port.
+Your server should be listening on your specified port.

-If no port is specified, the server will default to a port of 1337.
+NOTE: Your Binary Server must be a different http Server than your Web Server!

 ## Creating your client